VC-Inspector: Advancing Reference-free Evaluation of Video Captions with Factual Analysis: Experiments

 \paragraph{Evaluation on Flickr8K.}

-To expand our evaluation beyond the limited availability of video caption datasets, we treat images as an extreme case of short videos with a single frame.
-Table~\ref{tab:flickr_image} reports the human correlation score on two widely adopted benchmarks, Flickr8K-Expert and Flickr8K-CF. The former requires a more fine-grained differentiation among the captions, with ratings distributed across 4 levels, whereas the latter employs binary judgments. {\tt VC-Inspector} is instruction-tuned with captions that exhibit varying degrees of factual inaccuracies, enabling nuanced evaluation of caption quality.
+We further extend our evaluation to two popular image caption datasets, Flickr8K-Expert and Flickr8K-CF~\cite{hodosh2013framing}, by viewing images as single-frame videos.
+The former contains 17K image-caption pairs rated by three human experts on a scale of 1 to 4, which requires a more fine-grained differentiation among the captions, whereas the latter collects binary quality assessments for 48K image-caption pairs from crowd sources. \cref{tab:flickr_image} reports the human correlation score on these two datasets. \ours is instruction-tuned with captions that exhibit varying degrees of factual inaccuracies, enabling nuanced evaluation of caption quality.
 This allows the model to perform effectively across both benchmarks, despite their differing rating scheme.
-In these evaluations, {\tt VC-Inspector} remains the best-performing method under the {\it reference-free} setting, substantially narrowing the gap to inter-human correlation ($\tau_b\approx 73$)~\cite{anderson_spice_2016}, and even outperforming several {\it reference-based} metrics.
-These results demonstrate the strong generalization capability of {\tt VC-Inspector} across visual domains and video lengths.
+In these evaluations, \ours remains the best-performing method under the {\it reference-free} setting, and even outperforming several {\it reference-based} metrics.
+These results demonstrate the strong generalization capability of \ours across visual domains and video lengths.